Aryan-Rajesh-Python/Automated_Resume_Ranking_System/README.md

 - Features a toggle for dark mode, enhancing user experience during late-night usage.

-- User can give their feedback and we use that for our future enhancements.
+- Users can give their feedback and we use that for our future enhancements.

 ## :wrench: Setup and Usage